-I get asked a lot of questions about modelling levels in my work so I thought the following notes may help make things clearer.
+We get asked a lot of questions about modelling levels in our work so the following notes may help make things clearer.
 These notes are a guide only, they are not a substitute for plain speaking between model and photographer.

 - Portrait – Simple as it sounds.
 Fully clothed portrait style shots.

 - Fashion – Generally fully clothed wearing particular outfits.